 - Prognos WIN-Charta Sustainability Report 2018/2019 (in German, PDF)

 - WIN im Rahmen der Nachhaltigkeitsstrategie des Landes Baden-Württemberg (in German, external Website)

 A corporate culture of appreciation

-Today, our teams work at nine locations in three countries.
+Today, our teams work at ten locations in four countries.
 They are shaped by the different backgrounds, perspectives and lifestyles of the team members.
-We find this to be a great asset - as individuals and as a company.
+We find this to be a great asset – as individuals and as a company.
 This is also why we are particularly committed to ensuring that the professional requirements are compatible with the private needs of our employees.

 As a company, Prognos belongs to various associations and societies that are dedicated to the future and quality of research and project work.
-These include, for example, the German Soci-ety for Evaluation (DeGEval) or the German Society for Quality (DGQ).
-Also, some of our colleagues are active in various associations.
-Many assume social responsibility in addition to their work - examples are activities in the university council, as a board member of a research network, in foundations or as an appointed trustee of a Fraunhofer Institute.
+These include, for example, the German Society for Evaluation (DeGEval).
+Also, some of our colleagues are active in different associations.
+Many assume social responsibility in addition to their work – examples are activities in the university council, as a board member of a research network, in foundations or as an appointed trustee of a Fraunhofer Institute.

 Several employees are also involved in alumni or other academic networks, e.g. the Studienstiftung des Deutschen Volkes (German National Academic Foundation) or professional associations such as the Gesellschaft für Programmforschung (Society for Programme Research).